 and the pitch lap became too hard and brittle.
 This environment made polishing and figuring the mirror impossible.

-I didn’t want to stop building this prototyre so when I saw a used Meade DS-10 on ebay, I went ahead and did some research.
+I didn’t want to stop building this prototype so when I saw a used Meade DS-10 on ebay, I went ahead and did some research.

-In the “SKY & TELESCOPE” ads from the 1980s, Meade claimed was the following…
+In the “SKY & TELESCOPE” ad from the 1980s, Meade claimed the following….

 10 inch F/4.5 Reflecting Telescope.
 With null-figured, diffraction-limited Pyrex parabolic primary mirror

-I bought the DS-10 pictured above and used the optics to design the crate A scope.
+I bought the DS-10 above and used the optics to design the crate A scope.

+I assumed when I bought this DS-10 that the optical components were original to the scope, but the mirrors were not marked with any manufacturer’s name.
+Both the primary and secondary mirrors had aluminized coatings that were in very good condition.
 I didn’t have the equipment necessary to test the flat secondary mirror, but I did test the primary mirror.
-The Ronchi test revealed a good edge with a smooth and even parabolic surface.
+The Ronchi test revealed a good edge with a fairly smooth, parabolic surface.
 The foucault test also revealed a good edge and a smooth surface.
-Figure XP software was used to calculate a P-V waveFront Error of 1/5 wave, a Surface RMS Error of 11nm, and a Strehl Ratio is 0.937
+However, after using my Faucault tester to take precise readings along with Figure XP software to calculate the results, I was able to determine a P-V wavefront error of between 1/2 & 1/3 wave for this mirror.
+Results?
+“Not so good”